sadiqful/Startup-Namer/README.md

 # Startup-Namer
-A flutter app generates names for startups 😎
+A flutter app generates names for startups. 😎